 You can see live footage of a captive California condor nest during the breeding season at San Diego Zoo Global.
 You can visit the Facebook page, The Condor Cave, to see live footage of a free-flying condor nest, or visit Hopper Mountain National Wildlife Refuge webcam.
 You can view images of free-flying condors at Pinnacles National Park.

 Reporting Condor Sightings

 Wondering how to report a condor sighting?
 Check out Pinnacles National Monument website, for tips on condor identification and contact information for reporting a potential sighting.

 Want to get involved?
-You can help scientist learn about condor behavior by getting involved in a citizen science program called Condor Watch.
+You can help scientists learn about condor behavior by getting involved in a citizen science program called Condor Watch.